leinstay/asciiclip/README.md

 ## Usage

-asciiclip is composed of multiple commands, similar to `git`, `apt-get` or `brew`.

-When you run `asciiclip` with no arguments help message is displayed, listing all available commands with their options.
+When you run `asciiclip` with no arguments help message is displayed, listing all options.

 Usage: asciiclip [OPTIONS]